Detector Layout

 IsometricView

-The main detector is subdivided in modules with a size of around 9x9x30 m^3.
+The main detector is subdivided in modules with a size of around 9 m x 9 m with a height of ~4 m.
 This permits staging the construction.

 ModularConcept_6layers